ep1cman/unifi-protect-backup/README.md

                                   a_name}/{event.start:%Y-%m-%d}/{event.end:%Y
                                   -%m-%dT%H-%M-%S} {detection_type}.mp4]
   -v, --verbose                   How verbose the logging output should be.

                                       None: Only log info messages created by `unifi-protect-backup`, and all warnings

                                       -v: Only log info & debug messages created by `unifi-protect-backup`, and
                                       all warnings

                                       -vv: Log info & debug messages created by `unifi-protect-backup`, command
                                       output, and all warnings

                                       -vvv Log debug messages created by
                                       `unifi-protect-backup`, command output,
                                       all info messages, and all warnings

                                       -vvvv: Log debug messages created by
                                       `unifi-protect-backup` command output,
                                       all info messages, all warnings, and
                                       websocket data

                                       -vvvvv: Log websocket data, command
                                       output, all debug messages, all info
-                                      messages and all warnings  [x>=0] --help                          Show this message and exit.
+                                      messages and all warnings  [x>=0] --sqlite_path TEXT              Path to the SQLite database to use/create --help                          Show this message and exit.
 ```